wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed a problem with the caching not working properly.

 = 1.0.3 =
 * Fixed an undefined property notice when the post is not submitted to StumbleUpon.
 * Added class names to each social button's `li` tag in case you want to style them differently.